sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 ![Display subscription admin](/images/subscr_admin.png)

 Enter the details of the Primary and Secondary Subscription Admins.
-> If the Primary and Secondary Subscription admins do not have a TechPass account, these will be created automatically after the system creation request is approved.
+> If the Primary and Secondary Subscription Admins do not have a TechPass account, these will be created automatically after the system creation request is approved.

 | **Field Name** | **Description** |
 |---- |---- |